 There are many different Ozark coolers that are available.
 We chose the 52 Quart High-Performance Cooler.
-This cooler is made with the roto molded design.
+This cooler is made with a roto-molded design.
 The cooler retails for $137 which is a considerable amount cheaper than other roto molded coolers on the market.
-The claim is that the cooler will hold ice and keep your cans, food and drinks cold for seven days.
+The claim is that the cooler will hold ice and keep your cans, food, and drinks cold for seven days.

 The Ozark cooler has a full list of features that make it a great choice for anyone who is shopping within a budget.
 This cooler is built to last and is intended to offer you a high-quality design that is structurally sound and makes for a cooler that is going to take some abuse.
 The cooler is manufactured with premium insulation and a rugged design.
 It offers you a stainless steel locking plate and even has a bottle opener attached.